pburnham50/LowBiomassBackgroundCorrection/README.md

 ### Step 0: Collecting the needed files

-Prior to implementing this algorithm, we have implemented a bioinformatics pipeline that: 1) removes low quality DNA reads, 2) aligns reads to the human reference genome (UCSC hg19 build), 3) aligns human-unmapped reads to a large microbial genome reference database (NCBI blast), and (4) estimates the abundance of bacteria based on alignment statistics.
+We have implemented a bioinformatics pipeline that: 1) removes low quality DNA reads, 2) aligns reads to the human reference genome (UCSC hg19 build), 3) aligns human-unmapped reads to a large microbial genome reference database (NCBI blast), and (4) estimates the abundance of bacteria based on alignment statistics.
 This pipeline has been used extensively by our lab in a variety of contexts including plasma, urine, amniotic fluid, and peritoneal dialysis effluent (paper coming).

 From this pipeline we collect two important files: